Close Banner

 Disneyland Dining Packages - World of Color viewing

 Two restaurants offer dining packages for World of Color.
-Both of them cost the same and share the same standing viewing area.
+A third location also has a package, but you'll need a Magic Key holder in your party to access it.
+All of them share the same standing viewing area.
 It is pretty well-centered, but people at the front of the section will have a better view than people in the crowd, so this is one you may want to arrive at the start of your return window.

 Disneyland Dining Packages - World of Color Viewing